robvclarke/Portfolio-3-Python/README.md

 - When I was first trying to get my head around how I might make this game this video was helpful [Youtube Tutorial](https://www.youtube.com/watch?v=DEcFCn2ubSg&t=2s&ab_channel=TechWithTim)

 - This series of youtube tutorials provided a good base which I was able to build on when creating my game [Youtube Tutorial](https://www.youtube.com/playlist?list=PLJPiff845eg8hBMJNo6Y2Yo7LKAB8oedh)

+- The ASCII art of the white rabbit in the intro section is by Susie Oviatt [Ascii Art](https://www.asciiart.eu/animals/rabbits)

+- The Fight-Mode and Game-Over text banners were created using Figlet [Figlet](https://en.wikipedia.org/wiki/FIGlet)

 - My mentor Reuben Ferrante for his guidance throughout the project